plausible/website/_posts/2020-08-07-the-most-important-web-analytics-metrics-and-their-definitions.md

 If a person visits your site from multiple devices or on multiple days, they are counted as separate visitors.
 This allows us to be compliant with the different privacy regulations such as PECR and [GDPR](https://plausible.io/blog/google-analytics-gdpr) so you don't need to get the visitor consent to keep track of the stats.

 You can learn more about [how we count unique visitors](https://plausible.io/data-policy).

-## Total Pageviews

-The total number of times your pages were loaded by your visitors.

 ## Bounce Rate